raydenlim/tp/docs/UserGuide.md

 Foo Bar, Rayson and Wesley on 2023-09-30 15:30.

-### 👀Showing list of consultations: `showconsults`
-Shows the list of upcoming consultations.

-Format: `showconsults`

-Example:
-* `showconsults` displays a list of upcoming consultations

 ### 👀Viewing details of a consultation: `viewconsult`
 Shows the details of a consultation.